Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Solving Systems of Equations via Games

 \subsection{An Algorithmic View}

-The game theoretical characterisation can be the basis for the development of algorithms, possibly integrating abstraction and up-to techniques, for solving the game, i.e., for determining winning and losing positions for the players, which in turn corresponds to solving the associated verification problem.
-Here we consider on-the-fly algorithms for the case of a single equation, establishing a link with some recent work relating abstract interpretation and up-to techniques~\cite{bggp:sound-up-to-complete-abstract} and exploiting up-to techniques for computing language equivalence on NFAs~\cite{BP:NFA}.
+The game theoretical characterisation can be the basis for the development of algorithms, possibly integrating abstraction and up-to techniques, for solving systems of equations.
+Here we consider local algorithms for the case of a single equation.
+Our main focus is to provide a general procedure which transcends the verification problem at hand, and also takes advantage of heuristics based on abstractions and up-to techniques.
+This allows us also to establish a link with some recent work relating abstract interpretation and up-to techniques~\cite{bggp:sound-up-to-complete-abstract} and exploiting up-to techniques for computing language equivalence on NFAs~\cite{BP:NFA}.
+While not improving the complexity bounds, our algorithm is still in line with other local algorithms designed for specific settings, such as \cite{BP:NFA,h:proving-up-to,h:mise-oeuvre-preuves-bisim}, as they arise as proper instantiations.

-An algorithm for the unrestricted case based on \cite{ss:practical-modcheck-games} can also be given, but is considerably more difficult.
-Hence we postpone it to \S~\ref{se:on-the-fly} and we will first focus on the special case of a single (greatest) fixpoint equation $x =_\nu f(x)$.
+An algorithm for general systems is considerably more difficult and the description of such an algorithm will be postponed to \S\ref{se:on-the-fly}.
+We first focus on the special case of a single (greatest) fixpoint equation $x =_\nu f(x)$.